maibvn/sprout/soul.md

 Sprout began with a simple wish.

-A curious developer (that’s you) dreamed of something more than apps and APIs.
+A curious developer dreamed of something more than apps and APIs.
 Something with warmth.
 Something that grows.